If by work, you’re asking if you can you lose weight without exercise, then yes.

 Both forms of exercise have their place in the grand scheme of things, but the two serve entirely different purposes from a body composition standpoint.

-Doing so not only allows you to reach your goals much quicker, but you have more tools at your disposal for sustaining the weight loss and optimizing your body composition to your liking.
+Doing so not only allows you to reach your goals much quicker, but you have more tools at your disposal for sustaining the lost weight and optimizing your body composition to your liking.

 That said, if I HAD to choose only one form of exercise that would best serve you in your fat loss efforts, it would without a doubt be resistance training / weight lifting over cardio ten out of ten times.